- Car Rentals

 Historical & Heritage

-At a distance of 4 km from Satara Bus Stand, 58 km from Mahabaleshwar and 52 km from Panchgani, Ajinkyatara is an ancient hill fort situated on one of the seven mountains surrounding the city of Satara in the Sahyadri Mountains of Maharashtra.
-It is one among the major historic places of Maharashtra and one of the best Satara tourist places.
+At a distance of 4 km from Satara Bus Stand, 58 km from Mahabaleshwar, and 52 km from Panchgani, Ajinkyatara is an ancient hill fort situated on one of the seven mountains surrounding the city of Satara in the Sahyadri Mountains of Maharashtra.
+It is one of the major heritage places in Maharashtra, and among the must include places in Satara tour packages.

 Situated atop Ajinkyatara Mountain, at an altitude of 3,300 feet, Ajinkyatara Fort offers a panoramic view of Satara City.
-Ajinkyatara Fort was built by Raja Bhoj of the Shilhara dynasty.
+Among the top places to visit in Satara, Ajinkyatara Fort was built by Raja Bhoj of the Shilhara dynasty.
 In 1673 CE, Chhatrapati Shivaji Maharaj took control of this fort from Adil Sha and further Aurangajeb controlled this fort between 1700 CE and 1706 CE.
-In 1708 CE, Shahu Maharaj won Ajinkyatara, remained with the Marathas till the British conquered the fort in 1818 AD.
-Earlier, Tarabai Raje Bhonsale had won this fort from the Mughals and renamed it to Ajinkyatara.
-Under the Mughal rule, Ajinkyatara was called Azamtara.
-This was the place where Shahu Maharaj .....
+In 1708 CE, Shahu Maharaj won Ajinkyatara, remained with the Marathas till .....

 Historical & Heritage | Pilgrimage